 Boyishness, already eclipsed by

-Dancing flaxen flowers not uncommon
+Dancing flowers not uncommon

 Out there, it was, perhaps,

-A grand scary.
+A big scary.

 Each time was a challenge to outdo the